Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/writing-scripts.md

     ```
 Save your changes.
 5. Once again, go back to the IPython interpreter and use the `%run` magic command to run the modified script.
+Don't worry, we'll cover a much better way to edit and test scripts later in today's lesson.

     ```python
     >>> %run sampleinfo.py
     Sample DW-NP-48-16 is a 6.89 pound chunk of Mica schist
     ```

+## Writing our scripts the "right" way
+So we have an example above of a Python script that works, but there are a number of additions that could be made to improve even this simple script.
+1.

 ## General format
 We should probably provide some kind of simple template here for writing **basic** Python scripts "the right way".